ViewTrade Securities, Inc.

 Form CRS (Customer Relationship Summary)

-ViewTrade Securities, Inc. (“ViewTrade” or the “Firm”) is registered with the Securities and Exchange Commission (SEC) as a broker-dealer and is a member of the Financial Industry Regulatory Authority (FINRA).
+ViewTrade Securities (“ViewTrade” or the “Firm”) is registered with the Securities and Exchange Commission (SEC) as a broker dealer and is a member of the Financial Industry Regulatory Authority (FINRA).
 Brokerage and investment advisory services and fees differ, and it is important for you to understand the differences.
 Free and simple tools are available to research different firms and financial professionals at Investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.

 What investment services and advice can you provide me?

-Our brokerage services include the buying and selling of securities and investment products.
-These include stocks, bonds, options, mutual funds, variable annuities, and more.
+Our brokerage services include clearance and settlement services along with the buying and selling of securities and investment products.
+These include stocks, bonds, options, mutual funds, and more.
 If you open a brokerage account, you will pay us a transactionbased fee, generally referred to as a commission, every time you buy or sell an investment.
-There is no minimum amount required to open an investment account, but we may recommend some investments which require a minimum investment.
+There is no minimum amount required to open an investment account.

-For more detailed information on the products and services we offer, including limitations, visit https://viewtrade.com/regulation-best-interest-disclosures-supplement/
+For more detailed information on the products and services we offer, visit www.viewtrade.com.

 What fees will I pay?

 When you transact in a brokerage account, you will pay a transaction-based fee.
 This fee is based on the specific transaction, not the value of your account.
 With certain investments such as stocks or exchange-traded funds this fee is called a commission.
-For other investments, such as a bond, this fee might be part of the price you pay for the investment, which is also known as “mark-up” or “mark-down”.
-With mutual funds this fee is usually referred to as a “load” and reduces the value of your investment.
+For other investments, such as a bond, this fee might be part of the price you pay for the investment, which is also known as “mark up” or “mark-down”.
+With mutual funds this fee is usually referred to as a “load” or sales charge and reduces the value of your investment.

 Certain investments, such as mutual funds also impose additional fees that will reduce the value of your investment over time.
 Also, with certain investments you may have to pay fees, such as surrender charges, when you sell the investment.
 From a cost perspective, you may prefer a transactionbased fee if you do not trade often or if you plan to buy and hold investments for longer periods of time.
 In a brokerage account, more transactions result in us charging you more fees.
-Therefore, we could have an incentive to encourage you to engage in transactions.
 You may also pay other fees for things like account maintenance and wire transfers.

 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.

-For more detailed information regarding fees and cost of your account visit: https://viewtrade.com/regulation-best-interest-disclosures-supplement/
+For more detailed information regarding fees and cost of your account visit www.viewtrade.com and review your account agreement and disclosures.

 What are your legal obligations to me when providing recommendations?
 How else does your firm make money and what conflicts of interest do you have?

-When we provide you with a recommendation, we must act in your best interest and not put our interest ahead of yours.
-At the same time, the way we make money creates some conflicts with your interests.
-You should understand and ask us about these conflicts because they can affect the recommendations, we provide you.
+We do NOT provide recommendations.
+The way we make money creates some conflicts with your interest.
+You should understand and ask us about these conflicts because they can affect the services we provide you.
 Here are some examples to help you understand what this means.

-We also receive shared revenue and payments from some third parties which incentivizes us to do business with them.
+We receive shared revenue and payments from some third-parties which incentivizes us to do business with them.
 For some products we receive higher compensation than on other products.
-We could have an incentive to encourage you to buy products or investments that pay us more, even if other options might be better for you.
+We could have an incentive to encourage you to trade products or investments that pay us more, even if other options might be better for you.
 We can buy investments from you, and sell investments to you, from our own accounts (called “acting as principal”).
 We can earn a profit on these trades, so we have an incentive to encourage you to trade with us.

 How do your financial professionals make money?